Notre-Solutions/Inship-Website/src/pages/automate/index.md

       Processing invoices manually is a costly and timely process that typically involves 8 to 10 steps.
-It has been proven that automating this process can reduce processing time by 80-90%, making it obvious as to why business are looking at an automated solution for this problem.
+It has been proven that automating this process can reduce processing time by 80-90%, making it obvious as to why business are looking at an automated solution.

       Our customers can be concerned about automating a process that may seem